 After tucking into plenty of local treats all around the Jewish Ghetto, famous for its food scene, your expert food guide will take you to taste an artisan gelato.

-This is a cooking class in Rome city center and will start with an aperitif of prosecco wine on a roof terrace to break the ice and tickle your appetite.
-Your Italian meal will end with a homemade dessert and digestif.
+This is a cooking class in Rome city center and runs in the morning and in the evening.
+If you book it for the evening, it will start with an aperitif of prosecco wine on a roof terrace or a traditional Trastevere restaurant to break the ice and tickle your appetite.
+If you book it for the morning, you will enjoy your prosecco wine as a reward after making the dough!

 Once the Roman cooking lesson is over, you will enjoy your own creations with a glass of good Italian wine.